WikipediaLibrary/TWLight/docs/admin.md

 ## Translations

 See `locale/README.md`.
-You will need cooperation from a sysadmin if you do not have command-line access.
+This file contains instructions for translators as well as for TWL developers working with translators.
+You will need a sysadmin to deploy new or updated translations.

 ## Logging in